mhdi-nzari/mhdi-nzari/README.md

 Designer & WebDeveloper
 -----------------------

-I have been working in web development for 2 years.
+I have been working in web development for 3 years at 2019.
 I am familiar with new and advanced technologies such as React.
 I have worked in several teams over the years and resumes and projects are available on my GateHub and LinkedIn | My characteristics: interest in learning and training, teamwork 😍 and team leadership 🧑‍💻

 * 🌍  I'm based in Iran,Esfehan,Kashan
 * 🖥️  See my portfolio at [My Website & Portfolio](http://mahdi-nazari.ir)